Star-Academy/codestar-internship/Projects/Phase09-Web/issue-template-Phase09-Part2.md

   - [ ] What is a block display and by defalut which display does a span tag has?

     `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`
-- [ ] Add css styles to your pure html website.
+- [ ] Add css styles to your search engine pure html website.

 ## Javascript